Territorial and Reserve Forces Act 1907: Legislative history

 The bill itself was formally introduced to the House of Commons on 4 March 1907.
 The subject was debated in the House of Lords on 21 March, where the proposed changed to the Militia were strongly opposed.
 The bill had its second reading in the Commons on 9, 10, and 23 April, and was passed into Committee, where it was discussed at some length over nine days.
 The opposition to the bill, whilst verbose, was not very effective.
 Hugh Arnold-Forster, the previous War Secretary, argued that the Territorial Force would prove ineffective in opposition to conscripted Continental armies, whilst the Labour Party objected generally to any increase in military strength.
 Most of the opposition came from partisans of the existing system; as well as the implacable opposition from the Militia element, supporters of the Yeomanry objected to the reduction in their daily rates (from 5s.
 6d. to 2s.
 8d.), whilst Sir Howard Vincent led the opposition from the Volunteers against the stricter control of the new regulations.
 However, the strong Liberal majority saw off all opposition, and the bill moved for a third reading on 19 June, where it passed with 286 votes to 63.
 The opposition was mainly led by the Irish MPs, who voted against the government for reasons unrelated to the bill, and some of the Labour Party; most of the Unionists, save a few like Vincent or Charles Dilke, abstained rather than oppose.

 The bill then passed to a third reading in the House of Lords, where it took a few minor amendments, but escaped any significant opposition barring a brief dispute over the status of Cadet units; it was eventually agreed that they could be supported by the associations provided that no funding was to be provided from money voted by Parliament.
 This amendment was accepted by the Government, and the bill passed smoothly to royal assent.

-Provisions of the Act
+Provisions of the act

-The Act had four sections.
+The act had four parts.
 Part I established the County Associations, who would administer the system, whilst Part II covered the formation of the Territorial Force from existing units of volunteers and yeomanry.
 Part III created the Special Reserve and arranged for the transfer of Militia units, and Part IV contained miscellaneous other provisions as well as the related schedules.